 Tim Allen’s Weird Car Collection

 Tim Taylor was also known for having an unfinished project car in his TV show garage.
-He worked on these cars in an attempt to bond with his sons, even though his wife was not always supportive of his car building efforts.
-It appeared that Tool Man Tim was as inept in the garage as he was on his home improvement projects.
+He worked on these cars in an attempt to bond with his sons, even though his wife was not always supportive of his car-building efforts.
+It appeared that Tool Man Tim was as inept in the garage as he was in his home improvement projects.

 Fast forward to today.
 It seems the real-life Tim has his own eclectic car collection.
 Some might call it a weird collection.
 Most are cars he liked as a kid and bought when he got rich off his TV show and movies.
 Other cars were featured on his show, and he put them into his collection when the show ended.
 Some cars in the collection are rather quirky.
 They are probably there because of emotional attachment or for tax reasons.

 You will probably notice an improperly labeled car in this video.
 That’s not a 1933 Ford, it’s a 1946 Ford convertible.
 According to the label, it has a 350 Chevy engine, but Allen says in the video that it is a Flathead.
 The convertible was featured on “Tool Time” during the 1999 season.

 Allen does own a blue 1933 Ford Roadster with a Chevy 350, but it is not shown in the video.
 He calls this car the “Blue Goose.”